4 Things You Can Do at Work to Reduce Soreness

 Jed Miller

 Certified Master Fitness Trainer, Group Exercise Instructor, Fitness Blogger and all around fitness and health nut.
-In addition to highly personalized fitness training, JM has worked in health club management as well as corporate wellness.
+In addition to highly personalized fitness training, JM has worked in health club management as well as corporate wellness for leading pharmaceutical companies.

 Call Now Button